 Data from this file can be used alone or in conjunction with other files for different analytic purposes.
-This section provides instructions, or the details on where to find the instructions, for linking the 2015 home health provider events with other 2015 MEPS public use files, including the 2015 person-level and conditions files.
+This section provides instructions, or the details on where to find the instructions, for linking the 2019 home health provider events with other 2019 MEPS public use files, including the 2019 person-level and conditions files.
 Each MEPS panel can also be linked back to the previous years' National Health Interview Survey public use data files.
-For information on obtaining MEPS/NHIS link files please see meps.ahrq.gov/data_stats/more_info_download_data_files.jsp.
+For information on MEPS/NHIS link files please see the MEPS website.